sbt/website/src/reference/02-DetailTopics/02-Configuration/14-Testing.md

 ```

 The `extend(Test)` part means to delegate to `Test` for undefined
-`CustomTest` settings.
+`FunTest` settings.
 The line that adds the tasks and settings for the
 new test configuration is:

 ```scala